 Fig.3 Comprehensive ablation analysis of key hyperparameters in the LIBERO environments.
 We investigate four crucial design factors influencing our model: (a) Discretization bins—increasing bin granularity enhances precision up to 2048 bins, beyond which gains saturate; (b) Action horizon—a moderate prediction length balances reactivity and temporal consistency; (c) Action dimensions—embedding sizes slightly above the dataset’s action space yield the best expressiveness–robustness trade-off; and (d) One-hot smooth factor—moderate decay values smooth discrete logits, stabilizing diffusion and improving overall success rate.

-Comparison on the LIBERO benchmark.
 In the task pick up the milk and place it in the basket , our $\mathcal{E}_0$ successfully grasped the object with the correct posture and completed the task without knocking it over.

-Comparison on the ManiSkill benchmark.
 In the task PegInsertionSide , our $\mathcal{E}_0$ achieved the best performance in this highly dexterous task.
 It was able to precisely align the peg with the hole and successfully insert it, while other models performed poorly.

-Comparison on the VLABench benchmark.
 In the task pick up the spade 3 , our $\mathcal{E}_0$ correctly identifies and precisely grasps the target card , showing superior multimodal reasoning and control.

 RoboTwin benchmark overview.
 The benchmark consists of 27 single-arm and 23 dual-arm manipulation tasks, spanning a diverse range of objects and actions.
 Several dual-arm tasks additionally require coordinated bimanual control, posing higher challenges for policy learning.